 If you're new to cheese making, the number of cheese cultures available can be overwhelming to say the least.
 Rather than trying to pick out a cheese culture and then find a recipe you can use it in, it's much simpler to first decide what type of cheese you want to make and then use the cheese culture listed in that cheese recipe.

-There are a handful of cheese recipes that are great for beginners (some don't even require a cheese culture!)
-Once you decide on a recipe, check the cheese culture listed in the ingredients list.
+There are a handful of easy cheese recipes that are great for beginners (some don't even require a cheese culture!)
+Once you decide on a recipe, check the cheese culture listed in the cheese ingredients list.

 Multiple Culture Options in a Recipe?
 Use Your Package Preference